jrudolph/xsbt-ghpages-plugin/README.md

 # xsbt-ghpages-plugin #

 The github pages plugin for SBT provides support for auto-generating a project website and pushing to github pages.
-Out of the box is will publish your scaladoc APIs to github pages.
+Out of the box it will publish your scaladoc APIs to github pages.

 ## Creating ghpages branch ##

-To use this pluign, you must first create a ghpages branch on github.
+To use this plugin, you must first create a ghpages branch on github.
 To do so:

         $ cd /path/to/tmpdirectory
         $ git clone {your project}